You create farms using the Farms page.

 - In the wizard's Summary step, review the settings and then click Submit to begin creating the farm.

 The system starts creating the farm.
 You can monitor the progress using the Activity page.
-When the farm's status shows a green dot on the Farms page:
+When the farm's status shows a green dot on the Farms page, the farm is ready for use.

 Also, when an image VM has a data disk, additional time is needed for creating an encrypted farm VM based on that image VM.
 The longest times occur for data disks of larger, terabyte sizes.